 Porsche Taycan audio setup

 To tinker with the vehicle’s audio settings, you’ll have to navigate to the appropriate menu on the 10.9″ infotainment system.
-On the Burmester tab, you’ll find a few settings, here are our optimal settings:
+On the Burmester tab, you’ll find a few options, here are our optimal settings:

 - EQ setting: Pure